ThakurVibha/Android-App-Dev/aad-cp-2/Object_Oriented_Programming.md

         void removeemployee();
   }
 ```
-So as you can see changes have been made to the class employer but whats the difference.
+So as you can see changes have been made to the class employer but what's the difference.
 The difference is the fact that the user would never know about the new field that has been added as the user can only view the public part.
-But now what about the funtion definitons, is it required to change them as well?
+But now what about the function definitions, is it required to change them as well?
 Yes, it is necessary but now the point being that the changes are now localized to the definition of the changed function and the user cannot see them.

 <ul>
   <li>OOP overcomes most shortcoming and drawbacks of POP</li>